HuntmanJones/Project-Notes/creating-loadbalancer.md

      					gcloud compute url-maps create web-map \--default-service web-backend-service

 <h3>Step 7: Create a Target HTTP Proxy</h3>
 > A Target HTTP Proxy directs incoming HTTP or HTTPS traffic to a backend service or multiple backend services.
-This is important because when using multiple VM instances (backend services), the HTTP Proxy will be able to evenly spread out incoming traffic so no one server gets overwhelmed.
+This is important because when using multiple VM instances (backend services), the HTTP Proxy will be able to efficiently spread out incoming traffic so no one server gets overwhelmed.
 <br>
 - use command: